 It is also easy to grow, deer & rabbit resistant, and drought tolerant.

 The French Marigolds (Tagetes patula pronounced Taj-jeet-eez pat-yew-luh) characterized by a bushy, compact size.
-Don’t let that fool you; tagetes patula’s elegant, dainty, demure flowers and plants growing anywhere from 6″ inches to about 2′ feet tall.
+Don’t let that fool you; the elegant, dainty, demure flowers and plants of patula grow anywhere from 6″ inches to about 2′ feet tall.

 The French marigold requires full sun and a well-drained soil.
 They need to be planted deeper than the bedding container and six to nine inches apart from the other French marigolds seeds.

 Desert marigold known for its daisy-like flower petals reaches from a few inches up to a foot high.
 Although it serves as a short-lived perennial, this plant of yellow flowers produce lots of marigold seeds.

 You can try them in salads, sandwiches and seafood too.
 You can also use calendula petals to add color to rice dishes.

-Finally, Tagetes erecta, the tallest of the Marigold group of plants and sometimes called the African marigold, with plants ranging anywhere from 3 to 5 feet.
+Finally, Tagetes erecta, the tallest of the Marigold group of plants and sometimes called the African marigold, with plants ranging anywhere from 3′ to 5′ feet tall.
 African marigolds also bear the name American marigolds or Aztec marigolds.

-The African marigold produces blooms of larger flowers.
-Among other well-known varieties like the French marigolds, this Tagetes erecta is more drought tolerant, loves the full sun, and seem to like a poor soil.
+African marigolds produce blooms of larger flowers.
+Among other well-known varieties like the French marigolds, this erecta is more drought tolerant, loves the full sun, and seem to like a poor soil.